-BEAR offers and is developing a set of storage and archiving services to meet the needs of the University’s research community.
-These services are underpinned by the institutional commitment to ‘provide mechanisms and services for storage, backup, registration, deposit and retention of research data assets in support of current and future access, during and after completion of research projects’.
-(See the University’s ‘Research Data Management Policy ’.)
+BEAR offers and continues to develop a set of storage services to meet the needs of the University’s research community.
+These services are underpinned by the institutional commitment to ‘make available, at a cost if appropriate, mechanisms and services for funder-compliant storage, backup, registration, deposit and retention of Research Data assets in support of current and future access, during and after completion of research projects’ - see the University’s Research Data Management Policy.

-The Research Data Storage Costs and Guidance for Research Grant Applications page has more information about the costing model for the RDA and the RDS, which is particularly relevant for inclusion in funding bids.
+Storage space in excess of the default may be purchased by Research Groups, funded from research grants or other income.
+The Research Data Storage Costs and Guidance for Research Grant Applications page has more information about the costs, which is particularly important for inclusion in funding bids.

 A Frequently Asked Questions (FAQ) list can be viewed here, however, if you do not find the information you require please do not hesitate in contacting us.